Berkeley-MDes/tdf-fa23-zhang-jr-00/weekly-reports/example-report-1.md

 <img width="200" alt="Cool Phone Stand made of rocks" src="https://github.com/s-almeda/tdf-template-repo/assets/21287693/bc2f1864-af5a-456d-9a71-e1d80d51190c">

-If you use this format, you might want to link back to the [README.md](README.md)!
+If you use this format, you might want to link back to the main [README.md](README.md)!
 ---